 TH-1H Iroquois (Huey)

-The TH-1H is the newest of more than 15 variants of the original Huey first flown in 1956.
-The TH-1H, the latest version of the UH-1H Huey, has undergone an extensive refurbishment that includes upgraded components and a new avionics suite with a glass cockpit.
+The TH-1H was one of the newest of more than 15 variants of the original UH-1 Huey first flown in 1956.
+The TH-1H, the a version of the UH-1H Huey, underwent an extensive refurbishment that included upgraded components and a new avionics suite with a glass cockpit.
 Whereas the old helicopters were equipped with traditional round dial gauges for altitude, speed, etc., the glass cockpit takes the same information and displays the information digitally on a single monitor.
 Four of the original round dial gauges, however, remain in case there is a total failure of the new system.

 The TH-1H's advanced electronics provide expanded training opportunities and improved operational capabilities by upgrading the engine, transmission and rotor system.
 It has the latest multi-function displays allowing for future upgrades and providing new aircrews with a seamless transition from the T-6 to a follow-on rotary wing aircraft such as the CV-22, Combat Search and Rescue-X and Common Vertical Lift Support Platform helicopters.